 To change the settings of your personal space:

 - Choose your profile picture at the bottom of the sidebar, then Personal space.

 - Edit the details of your personal space, like its name, from the Overview tab.

 - Choose the Permissions tab to edit the permissions of your space.

 Your profile photo appears as the logo of your personal space.
 To learn how to set the visibility of your profile photo, see Update your profile and visibility.

 Create a team or project space

 You can create a site space for any team or project that would benefit from having a place where people can work together and store related files.
 You can create these as blank spaces, or use templates, called space blueprints, to help you create team spaces, knowledge base spaces, or documentation spaces.

 To create a team or project space you need the 'Create Space' global permission.

-- Click Spaces in the Confluence navigation, and click View all spacesand click Create space.
+- Select Spaces in the Confluence navigation and select View all spacesand click Create space.